-The Rochester Makerspace is located at 850 St. Paul Street in almost 4,000 square feet of workspace.
-We’re a new volunteer-run nonprofit organization (soon to be a 501c3) that wants to encourage learning, creativity and collaboration by providing the Rochester community with low-cost access to a wide variety of sophisticated tools, shared and private workspaces, and classes in technology and the industrial and fine arts.
+The Rochester Makerspace is located at the rear of 850 St. Paul Street in almost 4,000 square feet of workspace.
+We’re a new volunteer-run nonprofit organization (soon to be a 501c3) that encourages learning, creativity and collaboration by providing the Rochester community with low-cost access to a wide variety of sophisticated tools, workspace, and a wide variety of art, craft and technology classes.
 Our goal is to create an organization and facility that the entire community can use and be proud of.

-Thursday nights are OPEN nights!
+Every Thursday Night from 6 to 9:30 PM – Community Night & Open House.
 You are invited to come and use the Rochester Makerspace for free.
-Bring something to make or work on, help us with one of our group projects, or just come to meet other “makers” and see what we have to offer.
-(Sorry, but nonmembers won’t be able to use some of our tools because of safety concerns).
+Bring something to make or work on, help with one of our group projects, or just come to meet other “makers” and see what we have to offer.
+(Sorry, but nonmembers will not be able to use some of our tools because of insurance issues.)

 Tools & Equipment